History of Thailand: Ayutthaya period (1351–1767)

 Social hierarchy in the Ayutthaya era.

-The city of Ayutthaya was on a small island, encircled by three rivers.
-Due to its defensible location, Ayutthaya quickly became powerful, politically, and economically.
-Ayutthaya's name is derived from Ayodhya, an Indian holy city.
+Ayutthaya was founded as a port city on a small island at the confluence of the Chao Phraya, the Pa Sak, and the Lopburi river.
+Baker and Pasuk hold that only the Lopburi ran beside the site at the time, the other two having reached it later.
+The name Ayutthaya is derived from the legendary Indian city Ayodhya in Sanskrit texts.
+Due to its strategic and defensible location, Ayutthaya quickly became powerful, politically, and economically.

-The first ruler of the Kingdom of Ayutthaya, King Uthong (r.
-1351–1369), made two important contributions to Thai history: the establishment and promotion of Theravada Buddhism as the official religion to differentiate his kingdom from the neighbouring Hindu kingdom of Angkor and the compilation of the Dharmaśāstra, a legal code based on Hindu sources and traditional Thai custom.
-The Dharmaśāstra remained a tool of Thai law until late in the 19th century.
+The Kingdom of Ayutthaya was established in 1351 by King Uthong (r.
+1351–1369) when he centralized power and integrated the Lavo Kingdom, Suphannaphum, and Ayutthaya City.
+Baker and Pasuk count four towns of the lower plain that had each sent missions to China in its own name before the union, adding Phetchaburi to those three.
+The joining of Xiān and Luó hú (Lavo) is recorded in the Chinese sources under 1349, two years before the chronicle date, and the combined polity is named Xiānluó hú (暹羅斛) thereafter.
+The notices of that year run both ways, one having Xiān submit to Luó hú and another having Xiān bring Luó hú to submission, a discrepancy Baker and Pasuk attribute to copying error.
+King Uthong's most important contributions to Thai history were: the establishment and promotion of Theravada Buddhism as the official religion to differentiate his kingdom from the neighbouring Hindu Khmer Empire of Angkor, and the compilation of the Dharmaśāstra, a legal code based on Hindu sources and traditional Thai custom.
+The Dharmaśāstra remained a tool of Thai law until the late 19th century.

 Sakdina system

 The Sakdina (Thai: ศักดินา) system of social hierarchy was established at the beginning of the Ayutthaya Kingdom.
 It assigned a numerical rank (rai) to each person depending on their status.
 This determined their position in society.
 There were 6 classes in society: the king, royal family, nobility, monks, commoners and slaves.
 The king was an absolute monarch and owned all the land.
 The king granted control of the land to his subjects.
 The nobility had important leading roles.
 The learned Buddhist monks were above commoners.
 The lowest class were various slaves.
 The numbers represented the number of rai of land a person was entitled to own.
 In practice it indicated the number of people under control.
 The sakdina system was used for around 600 years till the early era of the Rattanakosin Kingdom.